 The publication in 1981 of The Convert Rolls, edited by Eileen O' Byrne, provided historical researchers with easy access to the main documentary record of those who converted to the Established Church in the eighteenth and early nineteenth centuries.
 The extensive alphabetical listing of converts is complemented by the inclusion of Fr.
-Clare's annotated list of

-ISBN 978-1-874280-64-4, xiii + 487 pp, €65, 2005

-The Commission performed a valuable service for social historians and genealogists in publishing the first edition.
-This has been considerably enhanced by the addition of Fr Clare's notes in this new edition... it will be an indispensable source for researchers.

-- THOMAS P. POWER, STUDIA HIBERNICA

-The census of Elphin, 1749 Marie-Louise Legg, editor
+Clare's annotated list of converts, 1703-78, which presents elusive biographical data on 1,207 converts, some not present in the official convert rolls, which adds to the value and usefulness of the original.
+ISBN 978-1-874280-64-4, xiii + 487 pp, €65, 2005 The Commission performed a valuable service for social bistorians and genealogists in publishing the first edition.
+This has been considerably enhanced by the addition of Fr Clare's notes in this new edition... it will be an indispensable source for researchers. - THOMAS P. POWER, STUDIA HIBERNICA The census of Elphin, 1749 Marie-Louise Legg, editor

 The census of the Diocese of Elphin was organised by Bishop Edward Synge in 1749 so he could establish the numbers of Protestants and Roman Catholics in his diocese, which embraced most of Co.

 Roscommon, part of south-east Co.

 Sligo and part of north-east Co.

 Galway.
-The census covers 69 parishes, and the major towns of Sligo, Roscommon, Boyle and that part of Athlone which is in Co.
+The census covers 69 parishes, and the major towns of Sligo, Roscommon, Boyle and that

+part of Athlone which is in Co.
 Roscommon.

 The editor has written an introduction to each parish, establishing the background of many of the inhabitants and the quality of the land upon which they depended for their livelihood.
 Additionally, Brian Gurrin has placed the Census in the context of other population data of the period, and has conducted a statistical analysis of the Census material to establish the size of families and their households.
 The Census of Elphin is an important, and largely unexplored, historical document and this edition will be of particular use to historical demographers, local historians and genealogists.

-ISBN 978-1-874280-73-6, xlii + 597 pp, €75, 2004
+ISBN 978-1-874280-73-6, xlii + 597 pp, €75, 2004 'A Volley of Execrations', The letters and papers of John FitzGibbon, Earl of Clare, 1772-1802 D. A. Fleming and A. P. W. Malcomson, editors